terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    ```

 1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/plan from the `plan` branch to the `development` branch and review the output.
+1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `development` environment.
+1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-pull-request`.
-1. Merge the pull request in to the `development` branch.
+1. If the GitHub action is successful, merge the pull request in to the `development` branch.
+1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `development` environment.
 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.
+1. If the GitHub action is successful, apply the next environment.

 1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/development from the `development` branch to the `non-production` branch and review the output.
+1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `non-production` environment.
+1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-pull-request`.
-1. Merge the pull request in to the `non-production` branch.
+1. If the GitHub action is successful, merge the pull request in to the `non-production` branch.
+1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `non-production` environment.
 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.
+1. If the GitHub action is successful, apply the next environment.

 1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/non-production from the `non-production` branch to the `production` branch and review the output.
+1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `production` environment.
+1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-pull-request`.
-1. Merge the pull request in to the `production` branch.
+1. If the GitHub action is successful, merge the pull request in to the `production` branch.
+1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `production` environment.
 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.

 1. You can now move to the instructions in the network stage.
 To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-dual-svpc](#deploying-step-3-networks-dual-svpc),
 or go to [Deploying step 3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.